Skip to content

 Once you have that list, you can see the patterns.

 Which topics are overrepresented?
-Most founders discover they have been writing about one of their three pillars consistently and essentially ignoring the other two.
+Most founders discover they have been writing about one of their core themes consistently and essentially ignoring the other two.
 The imbalance is invisible in the day-to-day posting cadence but obvious in a list.

 Which topics are underrepresented?
 There is almost always a category your ICP cares about that you have not touched.
 Finding that gap is one of the most actionable outputs of a content audit.